 Under these changes, the Discipline of Economics, the Centre for International Security Studies and the Graduate School of Government - previously all in the Faculty of Economics and Business - moved to the Faculty of Arts, which was renamed the Faculty of Arts and Social Sciences.
 At the same time, the Faculty of Economics and Business was renamed The University of Sydney Business School.

 Today's Business School is committed to quality assurance, continuous improvement, national and international peer review, and excellence in teaching and research.
 In 2004 the Business School (under the auspices of the Faculty of Economics and Business) was awarded accreditation by AACSB International for both its business and accounting programs, and EQUIS accreditation through EFMD, the European Foundation for Management Development.
 The Business School is the only institution in Australia to have achieved all three international accreditations.
-It was awarded an additional five years accreditation by EQUIS in February 2008 and by AACSB in January 2009.
+It was awarded an additional accreditation by AACSB in December 2014 and by EQUIS in May 2013.